 I hold a PhD in Geography (2012) from the Department of Geography at University of Turku.
 I spent my main post-doctoral researcher phase 2014-18 at the University of Copenhagen, Department of Geosciences and Natural Resource Management.
-In 2018, I have also spent a short post-doctoral phase at Aalto University, Department of Built Environment.
-In 2018-19 I was university lecturer in geoinformatics at University of Turku.
+In 2018, I have also spent a post-doctoral phase at Aalto University, Department of Built Environment.
+In 2018-19, I was university lecturer in geoinformatics at University of Turku.

 My research has increased understanding of the role of socio-cultural values and perceptions for transdisciplinary planning and management of sustainable societies.
-My research interests link to a holistic understanding of human-environment interactions in spatial context and are situated at the interface of human and natural sciences.
+My research interests link to a holistic understanding of human-environment interactions in a spatial context and are situated at the interface of human and natural sciences.
 In general, I have applied an integrated human geography and landscape ecological perspective to promote sustainable planning and management of multifunctional landscapes under the social-ecological systems framework.

 My methodological interest is in the integration of expert and local knowledge, aiming to enhance a transdisciplinary approach in sustainable landscape management.
 Recently, I have developed my research interests to integrating emerging spatial information and technologies (such as 3D virtual landscapes and 3D city models) to promote participatory approaches for assessing the perceived quality of the environment in a place-based way.